Chiang Mai, Thailand's Cool, Creative Haven

 More than three-hundred temples, among them some of the most beautiful and revered in the entire Buddhist world, give the city an atmosphere of calmness and timeless elegance.

-Chiang Mai has a distinct international atmosphere with many foreign businesses and organizations (NGOs) locating in the city over the past decade due to her excellent infrastructure with international direct flight connections to all countries in the region including China, Singapore, Malaysia, Burma, Cambodia and Taiwan.
+Chiang Mai has a distinctly international atmosphere with many foreign businesses and organizations (NGOs) locating in the city over the past decade due to her excellent infrastructure with international direct flight connections to all countries in the region including Korea, Japan, China, Singapore, Malaysia, Burma, Cambodia and Taiwan.

-The quality of living is unsurpassed.
-Accommodation and food are of the highest standard at very low cost.
-Entertainment is plentiful with numerous festivals, outdoor activities and great nightlife.
+The quality of living is neigh unsurpassed.
+Accommodation and food are of the highest standard and available at a very low cost.
+Entertainment is plentiful with numerous festivals, outdoor activities and a great nightlife.

 Genuine adventure is to be found in the immediate vicinity of Chiang Mai with jungle tours, rafting, elephant riding and hill tribe villages to visit.